schwarzlichtbezirk/hms/readme.md

 Home Media Server.
 Browse files on your computer as in explorer, listen music with folder as playlist, view photos and markers of them on map by theirs geotags.
 Share some file or folder to get access from internet.

 Music: plays MP3, OGG and others formats supported by browser.
 Images: displays JPEG, PNG, GIF and others formats supported by browser.
-Also displays Adobe Photoshop PSD, TIFF, DDS, TGA images by converting to JPEG or PNG at browser layer.
+Also displays Adobe Photoshop PSD, TIFF, DDS, TGA images by converting to JPEG or PNG at server layer for browser representation.
 If any image have EXIF properties with geotags it will be placed at the map.
 Maps tiles provider can be changed, there is can be selected satellite view, streets view, topographic view, or hybrid.

 Screenshots: